esroyo/lume.land/docs/advanced/plugins.md

 ## Publishing plugins

-If you created a plugin and want to let other people use it, it's straightforward thanks to HTTP imports and Deno's native Typescript support.
+If you created a plugin and want people to use it, it's straightforward thanks to HTTP imports and Deno's native Typescript support.
 You only need to make your code accessible over an HTTP URL.

 This is a list of recommendations: